Bible Numbers and Bible Gematria

 About one in five Bible scriptures contains a number.
 For example we find 6 days of work, 8 people in the ark, 10 commandments, 12 tribes of Israel, 12 disciples, 30 pieces of silver, 40 days in the wilderness, 70 prophetic weeks in Daniel, 153 fish in the net, 144,000 on Mount Zion, and 666 – the number of the beast.
 Are these just random numbers or do they have some deep significance?
 If the latter, they underscore the belief that the Bible is God-inspired!

-Gematria is the technique of using the numeric values of Hebrew and Greek letters to find a hidden or symbolic meaning to the corresponding word.
-It has its roots in the medieval Kabbalistic system of interpreting Hebrew scriptures in order to seek out hidden meaning and has been adopted by both Christians and the occult.
-Some Christians maintain that gematria has real meaning in scripture whilst others warn of its mystical roots.
+Historically, gematria has its roots in the medieval Kabbalistic system (Jewish mysticism) of interpreting Hebrew scriptures in order to seek out hidden meaning, link.
+It has been adopted by Jews, Christians – and the occult.
+So some maintain that gematria can lead to a deeper understanding of Biblical texts whilst others warn of its mystical roots.

 Interpreting Bible Numbers

 First a word of warning.
 We must be careful when assigning a symbolic meaning to a number in the Bible and refrain from doing so unless there is strong scriptural backing.
 Having said that, the meaning of some numbers is widely accepted.
 Let’s examine the symbolic meaning of some of these numbers by highlighting Bible verses that appear to attach symbolism to the number [see also “Biblical Mathematics: Keys to Scripture Numerics” by E. F. Vallowe, and God is a Mathematician].

 Hear, O Israel: The LORD our God, the LORD is ONE (Deuteronomy 6:4)

 I and the Father are ONE (John 10:30)